tario/quadnet/README.md

 This project is a a remake of the classical game named "Quadnet" (http://www.martinmagnusson.com/games/quadnet/) using new technologies of web mainly WebGL, if you want to play the original, use DosBOX, it's still a wonderful and addictive game

-Play the game (bata): http://tario.github.io/quadnet/
+Play the game (beta): http://tario.github.io/quadnet/

 ## Dependencies